webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/Sample-Character-Arcs.md

 ---
-aliases: "Sample Character Arcs"
+aliases: Sample Character Arcs
 tags:
   - Compendium/CSRD/en/Rules/Character-Arcs
+title: S
+collection: Rules
+kind: Compendium
 ---
 ## Sample Character Arcs
 The rest of this chapter presents sample character arcs for PCs.
 The writeup of each arc describes the parts involved in progressing through the arc: